hbaniecki/adversarial-analysis-of-interpretable-dl/README.md

 This repository is a supplement to [the following paper](https://arxiv.org/abs/2503.08636):

-> Hubert Baniecki, Przemyslaw Biecek. *Birds look like cars: Adversarial analysis of intrinsically interpretable deep learning*. *arXiv preprint, arXiv:2503.08636*
+> Hubert Baniecki, Przemyslaw Biecek. *Birds look like cars: Adversarial analysis of intrinsically interpretable deep learning*. *Machine Learning*, 2025

 ### 1. Manipulating ProtoViT for bird species recognition